IVSoftware/key_filter_for_console/README.md

     }

 ***
+**TEST**

-The following screenshots demonstrate the database application doing real work whick at any given moment can be exited with CONTROL X.
+The following screenshots demonstrate the database application doing real work which at any given moment can be exited with **CONTROL X**.

 _Main view and note editor:_